TKuprinskas/TKuprinskas/README.md

 - 👋 Hi, I’m @TKuprinskas
 - 👀 I’m interested in Front-End projects!
-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently working as a freelancer.
 - 💞️ I’m looking to collaborate on interesting projects where I could go extra mile and gain more experience!
-- 📫 How to reach me, t.kuprinskas@gmail.com
+- 📫 How to reach me, https://tkuprinskas.lt

 <!---
 TKuprinskas/TKuprinskas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.